iVantage/angular-ivh-treeview/README.md

 `ivhTreeviewMgr.validate` which will assume this state by default.
 Use the `ivh-treeview-default-selected-state` attribute or `defaultSelectedState`.

+[Here](http://jsbin.com/pajeze/2/edit) are some examples of how the default selected state can affect your view and model when validate on startup is enabled.

 ### Validate on Startup

 `ivh.treeview` tries not to assume control of your model any more than necessary.
 It does provide the ability (opt-in) to validate your tree data on startup.
 Use `ivh-treeview-validate="true"` at the attribute level or set the `validate` property in `ivhTreeviewOptionsProvider` to get this behavior.

+[Here](http://jsbin.com/pajeze/2/edit) are some examples of how the default selected state can affect your view and model when validate on startup is enabled.

 ### Twisties